hydrixos/slideshow/README.md

 I used this during a party in combination with several chat services (e.g. Whatsapp, Telegram, iMessage, Mail).
-Our guests where able to send images to a phone number.
-All images were instantaneously presented on a display.
+Our guests where able to send images to a phone number or an email address.
+All images sent to this number / address were instantaneously presented on a display together with all older images.

 Please note: This has been hacked very fast without much Meteor / Node expertise :).